luisfelipeas5/liken-android-public/README.md

 Liken is a way to recommend (user to user) and get recommendations about movies and tv series.
 Users can create a recommendation of a content based another content.
 For example: I recommend "Zodiac" for that users that liked "Memories of Murder".

 # Creators of the Android version
-- Alan Kenji: creator and designer
+## Alan Kenji: creator and UX/UI designer
-Picture, linkedin, email and ?

 ## Luis Felipe: developer
 - [linkedin](https://www.linkedin.com/in/luis-felipe-de-almeida-da-silva-42aa6016b/)